Cartblanched/Cartblanched/README.md

 # Cartblanched

-> An web application that allows you to shop your favorite recipes, get grocery deliveries, and text ingredient lists to others.
+> Order groceries to your home based on the ingredient lists of your favorite recipes.
+Cartblanched will automatically popuate a shopping cart with the ingredients you need.
+Don't want to order online?
+Get your ingredient lists sent to you via or friends and family while at the grocery store.

 ## Developer Team